wso2/docker-is/docker-compose/is/README.md

      ```
      > If you are to try out an already released zip of this repo, please ignore this 1st step.

-  2. Switch to the `docker-compose/is-with-analytics` folder.
+  2. Switch to the `docker-compose/is` folder.
      ```
-     cd [docker-is]/docker-compose/is-with-analytics
+     cd [docker-is]/docker-compose/is
      ```
      > If you are to try out an already released zip of this repo, please ignore this 2nd step also.
-      Instead, extract the zip file and directly browse to `docker-is-<released-version-here>/docker-compose/is-with-analytics` folder.
+      Instead, extract the zip file and directly browse to `docker-is-<released-version-here>/docker-compose/is` folder.

      > If you want to try out an already released tag, after executing 2nd step, checkout the relevant tag,
-      i.e. for example: git checkout tags/v5.8.0.1 and continue below steps.
+      i.e. for example: git checkout tags/v5.10.0.1 and continue below steps.

-  3. Execute the `deploy.sh` script to start the deployment.
+  3. Execute following Docker Compose command to start the deployment.
      ```
-     ./deploy.sh
+     docker-compose up
      ```

   4. Access management console via a web browser.

      ```
      For Identity Server - https://localhost:9443/carbon
-     For Identity Server Analytics Portal - https://localhost:9643/portal/
      ```

   5. When configuring an application with Identity Server, use the following properties